point-4ward/Home-Assistant/README.md

 I have also used 'packages' to group some items together in to a combined 'device' (like a radio player for my chromecasts, and an alarm clock function that switches on lights), the configuration files for which are also kept in bite-sized chunks using the above method, although the includes are nested slightly to prevent duplicates from recursively merged folders.

 This means I can keep all the configuration files in an order that makes sense to me, and keeps them small so they are easy to debug.
 The only files in my system with more than 50 lines are `configuration.yaml` and `secrets.yaml` .
+I then use a folder called 'extras' to hold anything else relevent to the install or to enhance this repo(like bash scripts and github resources).

 All of which, for me, leads to an easy to manage configuration system that looks something like this...